James Wandin: Football

-After leaving St Kilda Football Club he took up a position of player coach in 1954 with the Healesville seniors and coached until 1961.
-He joined the Postmaster-General's Department and worked for 37 years, but continuing to coach football at Healesville and Apollo Bay.

 Ngurungaeta

 James Wandin held the position of Ngurungaeta in the Wurundjeri nation.
 He was also President of the Wurundjeri Tribe Land Compensation and Cultural Heritage Council.

 In 2000 James Wandin and Carolyn Briggs, representing the Wurundjeri and Boonerwurung peoples of the Kulin nation, gave historic welcome to country speeches at a sitting of the Victorian Parliament on 26 May 2000.
 Parliament Hill was noted in Wandin's speech as one of the Wurundjeri ceremonial corroboree grounds.